The C*-algebra of a minimal homeomorphism of zero mean dimension: Tensor products

-In this section, let us show that the tensor product of the crossed product C*-algebras of minimal homeomorphisms is $\mathcal Z$-stable (Theorem \ref{prod-prod}).
-In particular, this implies that Toms growth rank (\cite{Toms-GR}) of any crossed product C*-algebra $\mathrm{C}(X)\rtimes_\sigma\Int$ with $(X, \sigma)$ is minimal is at most two.
-This also shows that the examples of Giol and Kerr (\cite{GK-Dyn}) are prime among the C*-algebras of minimal homeomorphisms.
+In this section, let us show that the tensor product of the crossed product C*-algebras of two or more minimal homeomorphisms is $\mathcal Z$-stable (Theorem \ref{prod-prod}).
+In particular, this implies that the Toms growth rank (\cite{Toms-GR}) of any crossed product C*-algebra $\mathrm{C}(X)\rtimes_\sigma\Int$ with $(X, \sigma)$ minimal is at most two.
+It also shows that the examples of Giol and Kerr (\cite{GK-Dyn}) are prime among the C*-algebras of minimal homeomorphisms.

 \begin{thm} Let $X$ be an infinite compact metrizable space, and let $\sigma$ be a minimal homeomorphism.
 Let with $g_i(W)=\{0\}$, $i=1, ..., m$, for some open set $W$ containing $y$.
-Then, for any $\eps>0$, there is $R>0$ such that for any $J\in\mathbb{N}$, there is a closed neighborhood $Y$ of $y$ contained in $W$ such that the finite subset
+Then, for any $\eps>0$, there is $R>0$ such that for any $J\in\mathbb{N}$, there is a closed neighbourhood $Y$ of $y$ contained in $W$ such that the finite subset

 of $A_Y$, where $u$ is the canonical unitary of the crossed product, is approximated to within $\eps$ by a subhomogeneous C*-algebra $S$ in $A_Y$ with dimension ratio at most $R$, and with the dimension of each irreducible representation at least $J$. \end{thm}